Peculiar velocities in the early universe: Cosmological peculiar-velocity fields

 with $\tilde{v}_a=-v_a$ at the linear perturbative level (e.g.~see~\cite{TCM,EMM} and also Fig.~\ref{fig:pmotion} here).
 Note that $\tilde{v}_a$ is the peculiar velocity of the tilted observers with respect to their non-tilted counterparts, whereas $v_a$ is the velocity of the latter group relative to the former (with $u_a\tilde{v}^a=0=\tilde{u}_av^a$ by construction).

 Both of the frames defined above ``live'' in the perturbed almost-FRW spacetime.
-We assume that $u_a$-field defines the reference coordinate system the universe, typically identified with the idealised Hubble/CMB frame, with respect to which one can measure peculiar velocities.
-Then, $\tilde{u}_a$ is the 4-velocity of the real observers, living in galaxies like our Milky Way and moving with peculiar velocity $\tilde{v}_a$ with respect to the Hubble flow (see Fig.~\ref{fig:f1} above).
-Alternatively, $v_a$ may be seen as the ``peculiar'' velocity of the Hubble frame relative to the tilted observers (see Fig.~\ref{fig:f2}).
-Assuming there is no reference frame in the universe, one can no longer talk about peculiar velocities.
-In such a case, the following analysis still holds, although now both 4-velocity fields correspond to real observers moving with respect to each other.
+We assume that $u_a$-field defines the reference coordinate system the universe, typically identified with the idealised CMB-frame, where the dipole of the Cosmic Microwave Background (CMB) vanishes and with respect to which one can measure peculiar velocities.
+Then, $\tilde{u}_a$ is the 4-velocity of the real observers, living in galaxies like our Milky Way and moving with peculiar velocity $\tilde{v}_a$ relative to the Hubble flow (see Fig.~\ref{fig:f1} above).
+Alternatively, $v_a$ may be seen as the ``peculiar'' velocity of the Hubble frame with respect to the tilted observers (see Fig.~\ref{fig:f2}).
+Note that the CMB-frame is also commonly referred to as the Hubble-frame, so here we will use these two terms interchangeably.
+In the unlikely case that there is no reference frame in the universe, one can no longer talk about peculiar velocities.
+Then, the following analysis still holds, although now both 4-velocity fields correspond to real observers moving with respect to each other.

 Relatively moving observers experience difference versions of ``reality'', even when the velocities involved are non-relativistic.
 For instance, at the linear level, the matter variables measured by the aforementioned observers in their own coordinate systems are related by~\cite{M}